kamranbekirovyz/versionarte/README.md

 # versionarte

-Remotly manage your Flutter app's versioning and availability, with a variety of heplful, and in some cases life-saving features with total freedom over the UI allowing you to customize the user experience to fit your app's branding and style.
+Remotely manage your Flutter app's versioning and availability, with a variety of heplful, and in some cases life-saving features with total freedom over the UI allowing you to customize the user experience to fit your app's branding and style.

 <img src="https://raw.githubusercontent.com/kamranbekirovyz/versionarte/main/assets/cover.png" alt="cover_picture" />